ASSOCIATE DEGREE NURSING (ADN) PROGRAM for the 2014-15 Academic Year

 The Chipola Associate Degree in Nursing prepares students for eligibility to apply for the Registered Nurse National Council Licensing Examination.

 The Chipola nursing program is fully accredited by the Southern Association of Colleges and Schools.

 Upon successful completion of the prescribed course of study, students receive an Associate in Science Degree in Nursing which enables them to apply for the National Council Licensure Examination (NCLEX-RN).
 Upon successful completion of this examination, the Registered Nurse (R.N.)
 License is received.

-Before beginning this program of study, students should obtain a program application packet from the Office of Enrollment Services and Registrar containing a current listing of admission and course requirements.
+Before beginning this program of study, students should obtain a program application packet from the Vice President of Student Affairs or Admissions and Record's Office containing a current listing of admission and course requirements.

 The items below are listed only as a general guide.
 Students should obtain a current application packet for the complete listing of entry requirements.

 1. Application to Chipola College must be completed prior to applying for the associate degree nursing program.

 2. Submit the completed nursing program application to the Admissions and Record'ss Office.

 3. Submit all previous school transcripts (including high school/GED and all previous colleges) to the Admissions and Record's Office for evaluation.